Vologda, late 15th century

 6. And so, because of him, we say with the Psalmist

 b.
-Ps 32.6 "Surely in a flood of great waters, they shall not come near me.
+Psalm 32.6 "Surely in a flood of great waters, they shall not come near me.
 You are my hiding place.
 You shall preserve me from trouble.
 You shall surround me with songs of deliverance."

 c.
-Ps 66:10ff "For You, O God, have tested us; You have refined us as silver is refined.
+Psalm 66:10ff "For You, O God, have tested us; You have refined us as silver is refined.
 11You brought us into the net; You laid affliction on our backs.
 12You have caused men to ride over our heads; We went through fire and through water; But You brought us out to a spacious place"

 7. Baptism does all this